alvis-lin/server/README.md

 	upload_b = '<a href="#" class="mdl-button"onclick="checkResult();return"><i class="mdl-color-text--blue-grey-400 material-icons" role="presentation">publish</i>Answer</a>';

-The checkResult function combines two functions together, which are startDataUpload and processResult. startDataUpload function would upload question id, user id and user's answer are uploaded to httpServer.
+The checkResult function combines two functions together, which are startDataUpload and processResult.

+startDataUpload function would upload question id, user id and user's answer to httpServer.
-Question id is used for linking with the id in questions table.
+Question id is a foreign key for linking with the id in questions table.
 The method is similar to how to upload the question's information to database.
 The example code is in [question-uploadUseranswer.js].